semrush/intergalactic/website/docs2/style/typography/typography.md

 For highlighting metrics in your interface, use the following styles:

-@table-caption Font styles for metrics
+Table: Font styles for metrics

 | px   | Tokens                | Appearance                  |
 | ---- | --------------------- | --------------------------- |